testgit-aa/python/README.md

 ## Detailed Instructions:

-1)  One in your group forks the repo.
-This will be the "copy" of the orignal repo you will be working on in the group
+1)  One in your group forks this repo.
+The fork will be like a "copy" of this repo.
-2) The one who forked the repo should invite the other group member to the repo
+2) The one who forked the repo should invite the other group member to the fork repo
 3)  make a new branch called group_X where X is your group number.
 NOTE! even if only one person can do the above, please do it together in the group by sharing screen.
 3)  read instructions in the task script, solve it
 ( 3.5) ask me questions if stuck)
 5)  commit solution to branch for each task.
 IMPORTANT! make sure that EACH member of the group makes at least ONE commit!
-6)  submit assignment by creating a pull request, requesting a merge of your feature branch to the main branch or the main repo, not your fork.
+6)  submit assignment by creating a pull request, requesting a merge of your feature branch to the main branch or the main repo, not your fork repo.
-+) Make sure you do not commit any script or file that is not in the original repo.
+(+ Make sure you do not commit any script or file that is not in the original repo.)

 Each group will have to solve their alloted tasks (see below).
 Task are divided into two groups G and VG.
 The G group consist of some easy task and one a bit harder and the VG group will be one hard task.